nyousfi-collab/bowtie-/README.md

 **Team 4 – DSBA 5122 (Fall 2025)**
 **Approach 2: ReactFlow Interactive Prototype**

 ###  Risk Story Summary :

+This Bowtie focuses on how commercial drivers can lose control at high speed due to road conditions, fatigue, mechanical issues, or cargo loading problems.
+Preventive and mitigation barriers work together to reduce the likelihood and impact of loss-of-control events.

 --
 # Bowtie React App - How to Install